Need to talk? Call 1800 882 436.

 Anyone can develop meningococcal disease, but some people are at a higher risk than others.

-• are university students living in residential colleges (particularly in their first year)
+• university students living in residential colleges (particularly in their first year)

-• smoke or are exposed to tobacco smoke
+• smokers or those exposed to tobacco smoke

 When should I see my doctor?